kearnz/autoimpute/README.md

     - Predictive mean matching
 * Note that some methods offer multiple choices within them:
     - For mode, use first (default in scipy and autoimpute) or randomly sample from modes (if more than one)
-    - For bayesian methods, use random draw from or $\mu$ of posterior predictive dist. (or posterior for pmm)
+    - For bayesian methods, use random draw from or mean of posterior predictive dist. (or posterior for pmm)
     - Also for bayesian methods, multiple MCMC options possible to pass explicitly.
 See [pymc3 docs](https://docs.pymc.io/) for more.
     - For missingness classifier, default is XGBoost, although any valid sklearn classifier can be used so long as it implements `predict_proba` method from sklearn.
 Therefore, classifiers must support probabilistic assignments.